xiw022/PowerDialer/README.md

 # Power Dialer
-A web application that allows users to upload lists of patients and directly call out to enroll them The list of patients is prioritized by Machine Learning algorithm
+A web application that allows users to upload lists of patients and directly call out to enroll them.
+The list of patients is prioritized by Machine Learning algorithm

 ## Getting Started